gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-02/index.md

 - `aws_appautoscaling_target`: the `scalable_dimension` and `service_namespace` parameters are now required.
 The `name` parameter has been removed.
 - `aws_appautoscaling_policy`. the `scalable_dimension` and `service_namespace` parameters are now required.

-We've updated the `ecs-service-with-alb` module and example code accordingly.
+We&apos;ve updated the `ecs-service-with-alb` module and example code accordingly.
 Note that this included adding some `depends_on` clauses to make sure resources were created in the right order.
 See https://github.com/gruntwork-io/module-ecs/pull/28 for details.

 </div>